Ingredient ProfilePreservativeReviewed 2026-05-17

 Overview

-BHA is a synthetic antioxidant preservative added to fats and oils in snacks, cereals, gum, and other packaged foods.
+BHA is a synthetic antioxidant preservative added to fats and oils in frozen meals, breakfast cereals, cookies, candy, ice cream, meat products, and other packaged foods.
 It is useful for shelf life, but it also carries one of the most persistent reputational and toxicology debates in the food supply.

 Diet snapshot